leshec/zero2prod/README.md

 - [x] p58 create database (finally think i may have docker and postgres running
 - [x] read ahead and around the crates and Actix more
 - [x] trying to get the db and docker started
+- [x] make some start docker, db issues to remember and obsidian notes.
+- [x] 3.8.5.2.2 reading a config / config management

 Todo
+- [ ] 3.8.5.3 connecting to postgress, p67

+Bookmarks
+- [ ] add bookmarks to jump back to here

+Reading and research
+- [ ] read up on github actions
 - [ ] more read ahead and around the crates and Actix more
 - [ ] make my own notes to avoid headaches reproducing the docker, postgress, code interop
-- [ ] step back at 3.8 and make some notes
+- [ ] step back at end 3.8 and make some notes

-Bookmarks
-- [ ] circa p64
-- [ ] 3.8.5.2.2 reading a config / config management
 Notes:
-- [ ] make some start docker, db issues to remember and obsidian notes.
+- [ ] priority do some touring videos, reading on postgres